Stabilizers of Ergodic Actions of Lattices and Commensurators: Howe-Moore Groups

 Then for any nontrivial ergodic measure-preserving action of $G$ the restriction of the action to $\Lambda$ has finite stabilizers. \end{theorem} \begin{proof} By Corollary \ref{C:howemoore}, since $G$ has the Howe-Moore property almost every $\Gamma$-stabilizer is finite, hence the restriction of the action to $\Gamma$ has finite stabilizers.
-Also, $\Gamma$ is finitely generated since $G$ is compactly generated.
-Since $G$ is not a compact extension of an abelian group (being Howe-Moore), $\Gamma$ cannot be virtually abelian.
 Suppose the restriction of the action to $\Lambda$ does not have finite stabilizers.
 Then by Proposition \ref{P:upgrade} there exists an infinite normal subgroup $N \normal \Lambda$ such that $[\Gamma : \Gamma \cap N] < \infty$.
-But $\Gamma < \Lambda < G$ satisfy the hypotheses of the Normal Subgroup Theorem for Commensurators (Theorem \ref{T:CSnormalsubgroups}), as any proper closed normal subgroup is compact by Howe-Moore, so for any normal subgroup $N \normal \Lambda$ we have that $[\Gamma : \Gamma \cap N] < \infty$ or $|N| < \infty$.
+But $\Gamma < \Lambda < G$ satisfy the hypotheses of the Normal Subgroup Theorem for Commensurators due to Shalom and the first author \cite{CS14}, as any proper closed normal subgroup is compact by Howe-Moore, so for any normal subgroup $N \normal \Lambda$ we have that $[\Gamma : \Gamma \cap N] < \infty$ or $|N| < \infty$.
 This contradiction means the $\Lambda$-action has finite stabilizers. \end{proof}